matthewgdv/namespace/README.md

 # more example use-cases

 Let's imagine a class that can be constructed from many different sources and can be exported to many different destinations.
-Regardless of the abstracted implementation details of that class (probably using the factory design pattern or similar) The interface of the class might look something like this:
+Regardless of the abstracted implementation details of that class (probably using the factory design pattern or similar) the interface of the class might look something like this:

 ```python
 from __future__ import annotations